 While you can make plain wheat dosa using just the flours, adding a couple of ingredients like these can make it even more delicious to taste.

-- Wheat flour - Organic whole wheat flour is preferred.
+Wheat flour - Organic whole wheat flour is preferred.
 It's also known as godhuma in Tamil or Atta in Hindi.
+Sieve and use.

-- Semolina - Also known as rava/rawa, sooji, or cream of wheat is coarsely or finely ground husked wheat.
+Semolina - Also known as rava/rawa, sooji, or cream of wheat is coarsely or finely ground husked wheat.
 That's what gives it a crispy texture.
+Use fine or medium semolina also known as Bombay Semolina.
+It can be found in any Indian grocery store or on Amazon.

-- Ghee (not shown in the pic above) - It's essential when making these Indian crepes as it lends a nice nutty flavor.
-However, you can use regular cooking oil instead.
+Ghee (not shown in the pic above) - It's essential when making these Indian crepes as it lends a nice nutty flavor.
+However, you can use regular cooking oil or vegan ghee instead.

 To that add, yogurt, diluted ginger paste, minced jalapenos, chopped cilantro, and finely chopped onions.